beejjorgensen/bgc/src/bgc_part_0200_var_stat.md

 In fact, this is one of the common places to introduce bugs in C
 programs: forgetting to put a `break` in your `case`.
-You gotta do it if you don't want to just roll into the next case^[This was considered such hazard that the designers of the Go Programming Language made `break` the default; you have to explicitly use Go's `fallthrough` statement if you want to fall into the next case.].
+You gotta do it if you don't want to just roll into the next case^[This was considered such a hazard that the designers of the Go Programming Language made `break` the default; you have to explicitly use Go's `fallthrough` statement if you want to fall into the next case.].